Alcohol tax: Regional differences

+Possible elements of an alcohol tax system include: specific tax, ad valorem tax, tax floor or price floor, indexation to inflation and earmarking for health programmes.

 Excise taxes on alcohol are levied on a quantity basis.
 In the US, federal taxes on beer are currently set at $3.50 per 31-gallon barrel for small producers, $16 for medium-sized producers and all importers, and $18 for larger producers.
 The tax on table (still) wines with 16% or less alcohol by volume (abv) is $1.07 per gallon.
 Higher rates apply to fortified and sparkling wines.
 Distilled spirits are taxed at a rate of $13.50 per proof gallon.
 A proof gallon in the US is a gallon of alcohol that is 50% abv (100 proof), so a beverage with 40% abv is taxed at a rate of 0.8 or $10.80 per gallon.
 Federal excise taxes per "standard drink" (0.6 oz. of ethanol) are estimated at: beer, $0.054; wine, $0.042; and spirits, $0.127.
 Alcohol sales in the US are also subject to taxation at state and local levels.
 Alcohol sales worldwide are subject to excise and ad valorem taxes.
 Import duties also apply.
 Comparison of excise, sales, and total tax rates across countries and beverages requires specification of modal beverage prices.

 Several organizations provide data on current levels of alcohol taxation by beverage, country or state including WHO (148 countries) and the Tax Foundation (50 US states and DC).
 This section provides a summary for fourteen developed countries and the US states for beer and spirits taxes.
 Comparisons for wine are more complicated as there are a number of countries that do not tax wine or only impose ad valorem taxes.
 Excise taxes also vary according to beverage abv.
 Data presented below apply generally to the period 2022 to 2024.